 This type of treatment can improve seizure control, mood and quality of life over time.
 It is designed to prevent seizures by sending small electrical impulses to the vagus nerve in the neck and then to the brain where seizures begin.
 These impulses are supplied by a device similar to a pacemaker.

-Medical use of cannabis has been legalized in the state of Colorado as in many other states.
-People living with uncontrolled seizures who have previously attempted other forms of treatment have reported beneficial effects and reduced seizure activity, especially with CBD oil.
-EFCO is in support of further research on CBD/medical marijuana.
-Early results are promising and anyone contemplating MM/CBD should be cautious in arriving at an informed treatment decision.
+Colorado is one of many states that allows medical use of cannabis.
+People living with uncontrolled seizures who have previously attempted other forms of treatment have reported beneficial effects and reduced seizure activity, especially with cannabidiol (CBD) oil.
+Early results are promising, and the Epilepsy Foundation of Colorado supports further research on CBD/medical marijuana.
+Anyone contemplating these options should conduct research to reach an informed treatment decision.

-Brain surgery can be a way of treating certain kinds of seizures that cannot be controlled with medication or other forms of treatment.
-Certain testing is necessary before the operation and not all patients are good candidates for surgery.
-There are certain types of surgery.
+A number of brain surgeries can treat certain kinds of seizures that cannot be controlled with medication or other forms of treatment.
+Testing is necessary before the operation.
+Not all patients are good candidates for surgery.

 The Ketogenic Diet burns fat instead of glucose and is fasting induced.
 It must be strictly managed and maintained daily.

-The Modified Atkins Diet requires carbohydrates to be modified and monitors how food raises blood glucose levels.
+The Modified Atkins Diet requires carbohydrate modification and monitors how food raises blood glucose levels.
 It is based more on portion control.

-Each diet is made to fit each individual and should be done under medical supervision.
+Each diet is personalized for the individual and should be done under medical supervision.

-The RNS System is manufactured by NeuroPace, Inc. Additional information for patients and physicians is available at their website (http://www.neuropace.com/).
+The RNS System is manufactured by NeuroPace, Inc. Visit NeuroPace to find additional information for patients and physicians.